ericbezanson/Couch-CoOp/README.md

 ##Functionality
 <a href="https://www.twitch.tv/">Twitch.tv</a> is one of the most used sites in on the web and provides a wide variety of entertainmet to the many video game fans around the world.
 However, when watching a popular stream the comments section is kind of insane...
 With upwards of 100 thousand people all commenting at once it can be hard to carry a discussion or ensure that any friends you may be watching the stream with see what you write.

 With Couch-CoOp we aim to provide a way to watch a twitch stream in a private lobby with your friends and be able to comment with other users who are watching in the same lobby.
-Think Going from having a conversation outside the auction house in orgrammar In Warcraft to having a conversation while playing split screen Goldeneye.
+Think going from having a conversation outside the auction house in Orgrammar, to having a conversation while playing split screen Halo.

 ##How it Works